 One of the points I tried (and perhaps failed) to make in the talk was that in every platform that's truly a platform it's important to have a stable conceptual model of what's "down there".
 For Java that's not the language, it's the JVM.
 For the web...well...um.
 Yes, it bottoms out at C/C++, but that's mostly observable through spooky action at a distance.
-The expressive capacity of C/C++ show up as limitations and mismatches in web specs all the time, but the essential semantics -- C/C++ is just words in memory that you can do whatever you please with -- are safely hidden away behind APIs and declarative forms that are unfailingly high-level.
+The expressive capacity of C/C++ show up as limitations and mismatches in web specs all the time, but the essential semantics — it's all just words in memory that C/C++ can do whatever it pleases to — are safely hidden away behind APIs and declarative forms that are unfailingly high-level.
 Until they aren't.
 And you can forget about composition most of the time.

 For a flavor of this, I always turn back to Joel Webber's question to me several years ago: why can't I over-ride the rendering of a border around an HTML element?

 It's a fair question and one I wrote off too quickly the first time he posed it.
 We have

 <canvas> which lets us draw lines however we like, so why can't we override the path painting for borders?
 Why isn't it just a method you implement like in Flex or Silverlight?